 The antioxidant polyphenols in green tea could help treat various skin conditions, including oily skin.
 Although more research is necessary, one

-Try applying moisturizers, toners, or using facial washes with a
+People may benefit from using moisturizers, toners, or facial washes with a

 8. Making dietary changes